moresdavidewayan/ABRUHP/README.md

 # ABRUHP
-A programming language and a source-to-source compiler for those who find ABAP frustrating.
+A programming language and a source-to-source compiler aimed at fixing ABAP's horrible syntax.

 ## Index